auttam/easycli/readme.md

     }
 }

+// run the program
 Program.run(new HelloWorld());
 ```

-To test the above class, save it as `bin/hello-world.js` and run following commands -
+To test, save the example above as `bin/hello-world.js` file and run the following commands -

 ```
-# Displays default text
 node ./bin/hello-world

-# Displays custom message
+# output: Hello World!

 node ./bin/hello-world "Test Message"

-# Displays colored and underlined message
+# output: Test Message

 node ./bin/hello-world -cu

-# Displays Help
+# displays 'Hello World!' with underline and green color

 node ./bin/hello-world -h

-# Displays Version of hello-world cli
+# displays help

 node ./bin/hello-world -v
+# displays cli version which is by default '1.0.0'
 ```

-- The non-option, command-line arguments are passed as the parametersof the `main()` method
+- All the *non-option* command-line arguments are passed as the parameters of the `main()` method
 - Add `$params` parameter to the `main()` method to access all the parameters supplied from the cli
 - Add `$options` parameter to the `main()` method to access all options supplied from the cli
     - Use `$options.$has(...names)` to check if any of the option from the list is set
-    - Use `$options.$get(name)` to get the value supplied for the option e.g. `node ./bin/hello-world --value_option=my_value`
+    - Use `$options.$get(name)` to get the value supplied with the option e.g. `node ./bin/hello-world --value_option=my_value`
     - To access options by name e.g. `$options.underline` when any of `-u`, `-U` or `--underline` option is set, add program configuration.
 Find more information [here](https://github.com/auttam/easycli/wiki/CLI-Configuration).

 ## Example # 2